kdgregory/pomutil/README.md

     Note that this step completely rebuilds the container elements, and will remove any blank lines or comments between entries.

-* Convert dependency versions to properties
+* Convert explicit dependency versions to properties

     Disable with: `--noVersionProps`